NathanLands/nathanlands.github.io/_posts/2014-3-3-Hello-World.md

 Pretty cool idea.
 But too mainstream, too soon, and it wouldn't do much to help the entire bitcoin ecosystem.

-William was very passionate about open-source and was adamant about building a real software company that solved real problems, not just building some "cute app" that investors would foolishly like.
+William was very passionate about open-source and was adamant about building a real software company that solved real problems, not just building some "cute app" that might be a fad for a short while.

 Then, we realized that there was no easy way to browse and use the blockchain.
 The state of applications and protocols on the blockchain was a nightmare.
 A lot of brilliant young kids building cool things, but with no environment to bring things together and give people a place to play with it all in a way that made sense.
 We realized the kind of application we wanted to build, there was no existing infrastructure to support it.